 What Is an Administrative Assistant?

-Today businesses try to accommodate to the latest technology trends and customer service innovations.
+Today businesses try to accommodate the latest technology trends and customer service innovations.
 Thus, this role can offer much more than just routine clerical duties.
-Some people working in this role today travel to remote work sites, plan office events, ensure quality customer service, resolve complex administrative issues, etc. Be it an office assistant or virtual administrative assistant position, one has to carefully study the job description before proceeding to application.
+Some people working in this role today travel to remote worksites, plan office events, ensure quality customer service, resolve complex administrative issues, etc. Be it an office assistant or virtual administrative assistant position, one has to carefully study the job description before proceeding to the application.

 Administrative Assistant Job Description

 As we have mentioned before, the administrative assistant job description can vary depending on the company as well as the industry.
 This kind of job can be found in pretty much any business environment where a number of administrative processes are required to keep everything running smoothly.
 Below are sample duties that could be reorganized and adjusted to fit your role depending on your target job.
 The list starts with specific accomplishments and ends with generic duties.

 - Coordinate all travel arrangements for company managers, executives, and partners going to conferences and corporate events.